 Full time, Britta is a Project Manager at Mon Health Medical Center.
 When she isn’t in the studio or busy with work, you can find her baking in her kitchen, traveling to explore a new city, or, at the football stadium, cheering on the Mountaineers!

-Christopher Fomukong, 500-RYT, started his yoga journey in 2015 when a friend suggested that yoga is the best way to cultivate mindfulness.
+Christopher Fomukong, 200-RYT, started his yoga journey in 2015 when a friend suggested that yoga is the best way to cultivate mindfulness.
 After a few months of practicing Yin Yoga, Chris wanted to deepen his yoga practice which led him to achieve his 200-RYT in 2016.
-In May 2018, he achieved his 500-RYT.
 Chris has realized that yoga is a practice of acceptance and gratitude through self-improvement.
 He believes yoga helps us walk the abstract line between surrender and hard work.
 Chris is experienced in teaching Vinyasa, Hatha, and Yin Yoga.